Joao-Peterson/super-figure/README.md

 * No bugs, yet...

 # Planned Features

+* Configuration for an array of optional programs do launch figure with, along with a dropdown menu for selecting those

 * Hability to paste and drop files directly into vscode and generate the snippets accordingly, similar to the extension [Paste Image](https://github.com/mushanshitiancai/vscode-paste-image.git).